 Special Events for Families

-For most freshman families, bringing a new Princetonian to campus is their first activity at Princeton.
+For most freshman families, bringing a new student to campus is their first activity at Princeton.

 Freshman Families Weekend is Friday through Sunday, Oct.
-11-13, 2013.
+10-12, 2014.
 Families are invited to meet President Christopher L. Eisgruber and attend faculty lectures, discussions on academic, residential and campus life and extracurricular activities.
 You may also tour campus facilities and attend cultural and sporting events.

 Alumni Day is Saturday, Feb.
 21, 2015.
 Families are encouraged to join other members of the Princeton family at the annual event.
-Families are invited to register (fee required for luncheon) and participate in lectures, panel discussions and various other activities.
+Families are invited to register (fee required for the day) and participate in lectures, panel discussions and various other activities.
 Alumni Day offers a stimulating way to participate in the life of the University while it is in session.

 Commencement.
 Parents and families of graduating seniors are, of course, invited to various Commencement events.
 For the Class of 2015, families can view the Baccalaureate service on screens outside the University Chapel (Sunday, May 31, 2015); as well as attend Class Day (Monday, June 1, 2015), the Senior Prom (Monday, June 1, 2015) and Commencement itself (Tuesday, June 2, 2015).

 Parents are invited to join any “Friends” groups on campus, such as the Friends of the Art Museum.
 We invite you to become an active member of the Princeton family.

 Families on Facebook

 The Princeton Parents Facebook page allows families of Princeton University students to connect and share information.
 The site is maintained by and for parents of Princeton University students.
-It is not routinely monitored by Princeton University, nor does it represent the official views or policies of Princeton's Board of Trustees.
+It does not represent the official views or policies of Princeton's Board of Trustees.